alvaroaoz94/QAChanllengeEcoPortal/3-automation/README.md

     ```

+2. **Go to Open the folder Project:**
+When you already cloned the project, you should open the folder QAChallengeEcoPortal

-2. **Go to Automation Directory:**
+3. **Go to Automation Directory:**
-You must select the QAChallengeEcoPortal project and write that code, this command will take you to the terminal to go to the Automation directory
+Once you are in QAChallengeEcoPortal directory, you should open the terminal and write the following command
     ```
     cd .\3-automation\
     ```

-3. **Install dependencies:**
+4. **Install dependencies:**
 Once you are in the correct directory, you must write the following command in the terminal to install the dependencies
     ```
     npm install